 Viva la Denver!

 Where to Stay in Denver

 When it comes to where to stay in Denver, I would recommend LoDo or the Highlands for ease of access to the city and beyond.
 In LoDo, if you really want a worthwhile splurge, consider staying in the historic Oxford Hotel which is supposedly haunted, otherwise stay at Hostel Fish, which may end up being the coolest hostel you have ever stayed in with its beautifully decorated and themed rooms, and great location.

 In the Highlands, your best bet is to stay in an Airbnb – there are so many to choose from.

 There are also loads of great Airbnbs in other areas of Denver and some cool areas you should consider staying in are Washington Park, City Park, Golden and Arvada.
 If you haven’t signed up already use this link to get $25 off your first stay.

 Although there is public transport in Denver, everything is quite spread out.
 The easiest way to get around in Denver would be to hire a car, but alternatively you can get around Denver by train and bus.
 Uber and Lyft are also prevalent in Denver and you never have to wait long for a ride.

 Getting from the airport to Denver’s downtown is easy.
 There is a train that connects the airport to Union Station in LoDo, with further trains branching out from there.

 So, do you want to visit Denver now?
-And for all you Denverites and Denver lovers reading this – do you agree with my 3 days in Denver itinerary?
+And for all you Denverites and Denver lovers reading this – do you agree with my Denver 3 day itinerary?
 What would your perfect weekend in Denver look like?